U.S. plans to sell Taiwan about $1.42 billion in arms

 WASHINGTON The United States plans to sell Taiwan $1.42 billion in arms, the first such sale under the administration of Donald Trump and a move sure to anger China, whose help the president has been seeking to rein in North Korea.

-State Department spokeswoman Heather Nauert told reporters the administration had told Congress of the seven proposed sales on Thursday.
+U.S. State Department spokeswoman Heather Nauert told reporters the administration had told Congress of the seven proposed sales on Thursday.

 "It's now valued about $1.42 billion," she said.

-The State Department said the package included technical support for early warning radar, high Speed anti-radiation missiles, torpedoes and missile components.
+The State Department said the package included technical support for early warning radar, high speed anti-radiation missiles, torpedoes and missile components.

-Nauert said the sales showed U.S. "support for Taiwan's ability to maintain a sufficient self-defense capability," but there was no change to the United States' long-standing "one China" policy.
+Nauert said the sales showed U.S. "support for Taiwan's ability to maintain a sufficient self-defense capability," but there was no change to the United States' long-standing "one China" policy, which recognizes Beijing and not Taipei.

 The sale, which requires congressional approval, would be the first to Taiwan under Trump and the first since a $1.83 billion sale that former President Barack Obama announced in December 2015, to China's dismay.

-The previous package included two Navy frigates in addition to anti-tank missiles and amphibious attack vehicles.
+The previous package included two navy frigates in addition to anti-tank missiles and amphibious attack vehicles.

+A State Department official said the latest package primarily represented "upgrades to existing defense capabilities aimed at converting current legacy systems from analog to digital."

+Taiwan's defense ministry said the items would enhance its air and sea combat capability and early warning defenses.

 U.S. officials said in March the administration was crafting a big arms sale to Taiwan, but such talk died down as Trump sought to persuade Beijing to do more to rein in North Korea's nuclear and missile programs, an increasing threat to the United States.